AdrianKnapp/gympass-app/README.md

 - [X] Should be able to get the profile of a logged user.
 - [X] Should be able to get the quantity of check-ins from the logged user.
 - [X] Should be able to user get his check-in history.
-- [ ] Should be able to user search for a gym in his location.
+- [X] Should be able to user search for a gym in his location (less than 10km).
 - [X] Should be able to user search for a gym by name.
 - [X] Should be able to user makes a check-in.
 - [ ] Should be able to gym validate a check-in from a user.